Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/shaka-packager.md

 packager input=/media/<name_of_content>.mp4 --dump_stream_info
 ```

-If successful, the exepcted output of the stream dump should look like this:
+If successful, the expected output of the stream dump should look like this:

 ```text
 File "/media/test.mp4":